PedroHRPBS/FCND-Motion-Planning/README.md

 ![Double Helix](./misc/double_helix.gif)

 Ok flying a double helix might seem like a silly idea, but imagine you are an autonomous first responder vehicle.
 You need to first fly to a particular building or location, then fly a reconnaissance pattern to survey the scene!
 Give it a try!

+### This project was accomplished using:
+- Grids as State Spaces
+- Medial Axis for reducing the number of cells
+- A* as search algorithm
+- BFS as heuristic for A*
+- Bresenham to prune the path for an optimal number of waypoints